-PSED 545 Planning for Change (3:3:0)
+PSED 545 - Planning For Change (3 credits)

 The goals of quality education will be analyzed as a basis for curriculum change.
 The relationship between affective education and cognition will be reviewed and assessed through a group process.
 Systems for change will be developed utilizing personal influence and power.
-The workshop will also help participants acquire additional skill in expanding their knowledge and use of Reality Therapy in the educational environment.
+The workshop will also help participants acquire additional skill in expanding their knowledge and use of

+Reality Therapy in the educational environment.
 (Workshop Course)

-PSED 546 Teaching of Science in the Secondary Schools (3:3:0)
+PSED 546 - Teaching of Science in the Secondary Schools (3 credits)

-This course examines those aspects of teaching that are peculiar to the secondary science classroom, including science safety, avenues for obtaining science education resources, science-specific standards and guidelines, the nature, context and concepts of science and pedagogical methods of supporting science in the secondary classroom.
+This course examines those aspects of teaching that are peculiar to the secondary science classroom. including science safety, avenues for obtaining science education resources, science-specific standards and guidelines, the nature, context and concepts of science and pedagogical methods of supporting science in the secondary classroom.
 This course will require a field experience of about 10 hours in a secondary setting.

-PSED 547 Success-Oriented Reading: Whole Language Development (3:3:0)
+PSED 547 - Success-Oriented Reading: Whole Language Development (3 credits)